o-korol/scheduler_modular/README.md

 Contains functions for visualizing the generated schedules.

 ### 4. scheduling_logic.py
+Contains the scheduling engine.
 Generates valid course combinations, considering co-requisites and time conflicts.

 ### 5. scoring.py
-Calculates scores for each course combination based on criteria like number of days on campus and gaps between classes.
+Contains the scoring layer.
+Calculates scores for each course combination based on criteria like number of days on campus, gaps between classes, and modality preferences.
+Additional scores will be added soon (e.g., length of days, consistency between days).
+Other scores will be added eventually (e.g., prioritizing sections with lowest enrollment).

 ### 6. utils.py
 Contains utility functions used across multiple modules, such as time measurement and section grouping.